 Bert Harris, Ph.D. – Executive Director

 Bert has a long-standing interest in the ecology and conservation of forests and grasslands in the eastern United States.
 He grew up chasing birds and salamanders in the oak-hickory forests of northern Alabama and studied changes in forest composition and ephemeral pond bird communities as an undergraduate at The University of the South in Sewanee, Tennessee.
 While at Sewanee he founded a natural history club in an effort to expose his fellow students to the amazing diversity of life on campus.
 Bert also has a background in research on the effects of the wildlife trade, climate change, and habitat loss on tropical birds.
 After attaining his B.S., Bert completed a Ph.D. in Ecology and Evolutionary Biology at the University of Adelaide, Australia.
+Bert is a Research Assistant Professor in Residence in the Department of Environmental Science at American University.
+He also serves as an Academic Editor for PLOS ONE and an editor for Cogent Environmental Science.
 Since moving to Virginia, Bert has become fascinated by grassland restoration and he spends every free moment helping native plants thrive on his property.

 At Clifton, Bert oversees all of the organization’s activities, with a focus on restoration.
 He is passionate about documenting the thousands of species that occur at Clifton (see our iNaturalist project) and sharing the wonder of their life histories with the local community.